 If a DA or BA is required, and if the current renovation (including any structural alterations carried out in the previous three years) represents more than half the total volume of the existing building, there is a specific section of The Building Act – S 81 (Building development approval for particular alterations may require existing building or structure to comply with building assessment provisions) that applies.

-This section states that if the 50% is exceeded (or if the Certifier deems the alterations pose a risk to safety or fire safety), then:
+This section states that if the 50% by volume is exceeded (or if the Certifier deems the alterations pose a risk to safety or fire safety), then:

 “The building development approval may include a condition that all, or a stated part, of the existing building or structure, must comply with all or a stated part of the building assessment provisions as if it were a new building or structure”.

-So, for a major renovation, the Certifier decides whether the Energy Efficiency requirements need to apply to the whole building or just the additions and alterations, per S81.
+So, for a major renovation, the Certifier decides whether the Energy Efficiency requirements need to apply to the whole building or just the additions and alterations, per Qld Building Act Section 81.

 The ‘more than half the total volume’ is not explained further.
 So there is discretion on that point as well.
 For example, if the flooring in the whole house is being re-done, and 2 windows swapped from sliding to louvre, is that more than 50% by volume of the dwelling being altered?
 What about if all the walls and ceilings are being re-lined?
 What if there is a pure addition of 3 rooms, but they only comprise an additional 40% by volume?